 Rights conferred on performers and persons having recording rights.
+180. (1) This Part confers rights -

-- 180. (1) This Part confers rights - (a) on a performer, by requiring his consent to the exploitation of his performances; and - (d) on a person having recording rights in relation to a performance, in relation to recordings made without his consent or that of the performer, and creates offences in relation to dealing with or using illicit recordings and certain other related acts. - (2) In this Part -
+(a) on a performer, by requiring his consent to the exploitation of his performances; and and creates offences in relation to dealing with or using illicit recordings and certain other related acts.